 Hybraero is the new Joint Venture (JV) between Faradair and Prodrive to build a new Hybrid aviation engine

 Hybraero Limited is a special purpose holding company co-owned by Faradair® Aerospace Limited and Prodrive Motorsport Limited.
 The H600 hybrid engine is the first engine that will be produced by the JV.
-The concept was formed when Faradair® could not find an engine that delivered the performance and safety requirements they needed for the BEHA new aircraft programme.
+The concept was formed when Faradair® could not find an engine that delivered the performance and safety requirements they needed for a hybrid propulsion system.

 The H600 hybrid engine is intended to be made available to other aircraft and helicopter manufacturers, to enable faster integration of hybrid propulsion across the general aviation sector.
 All IP associated with the new H600 engine is retained within Hybraero Limited and both Faradair® and Prodrive will consider all options when it comes to the certification and manufacture of the new engine once it has completed ground and air trials.